jackyzha0/jackyzha0.github.io/content/posts/paid-open-source.md

 Traditionally, software has been seen as a product of firms.
 Open source developers were often treated as hobbyists and the projects they made trivialized as toys.
 The assumption was that only companies could make ‘real’ software.
 However, the rise of [Internet computing](thoughts/internet%20computing.md) and collaboration tools like [[thoughts/git|Git]] have decreased the barrier to entry enough that producing software through a commons is now feasible and very much alive.
 The success of projects like Apache, Linux, and FreeBSD proved just how successful a commons-based method of production could be.

 Surprisingly, this may also help to explain why some developers view open source and money as completely separate.
-If the commons-based method of production is rooted in intrinsic motivation, then money, an extrinsic motivator, will be seen as opposite to core ideals that open source stands for.
+If the commons-based method of production is rooted in intrinsic motivation, then [[thoughts/money]], an extrinsic motivator, will be seen as opposite to core ideals that open source stands for.

 ## Creation vs Maintenance
 > "Creation is an intrinsic motivator, maintenance usually requires extrinsic motivation"